Keeping-Privacy-Labels-Honest/Main/README.md

 # Main

-This is the main repository containing links and further information to get startet.
+This is the main repository containing links and further information to get started.

 # Acknowledgements